 Reviewing All Terminator Movies in Order of Release

-In a couple of months, Terminator: Dark Fate is coming out.
-One way to prepare for this is by watching all the Terminator movies in order.
-I didn't try to watch them for continuity in the story, because frankly starting from Terminator 3 would become a troublesome ordeal.
-Keep in mind that Terminator: Dark Fate will also retcon the Terminator saga.
-Everything after number two will no longer be canon.
-I still believe it's ok to watch all of them, but it will be the last time I watch numbers three to five on the list.
+Now that Terminator: Dark Fate is finally available we can watch all the Terminator movies in order and see how the different timelines compare.
+I didn't try to watch them for continuity in the story, because frankly starting from Terminator 3 this would become a troublesome ordeal.
+Keep in mind that Terminator: Dark Fate is a retcon of a large part of the Terminator saga.
+Everything after number two is no longer canon.
+I still believe it's ok to watch all of them, but it will probably be the last time I watch numbers three to five on the list.

 - The Terminator (1984)

 - Terminator 3: Rise of the Machines (2003)

 Actors: Arnold Schwarzenegger, Linda Hamilton, Michael Biehn, a.o.

 The Terminator is the embodiment of James Cameron’s stubbornness and self-confidence.
 His written treatment of a cyborg who travels back in time to assassinate the mother of his most feared human enemy raised all possible eyebrows at that moment.
 Even his own agent immediately dismissed the idea.

 But Cameron couldn’t shake the nightmare that inspired his film idea: a metallic torso with knives in its hand, slowly crawling from an explosion.
 It was an image too iconic and too terrifying.
 He had to fight for it.

 What did Cameron do?
 He fired his agent and went ahead with his idea.
 Slowly and progressively, he got people on board with the project.
 In a reunion with producer Gale Anne Hurd, Cameron enlisted the help of his friend actor Lance Henriksen, who disguised himself as the Terminator, kicked the office door open and quietly sat down while listening to Cameron’s pitch.
 Cameron was committed to his idea.